AmalGho/quote-machine/README.md

-# qoote-machine
+# qoute-machine
-qoote machine with random color with every qoute.
+qoute machine with random color with every qoute.